-We live in a generation that continuously thinks about more, strives for instant gratification, and questions who we are when things don’t go according to plan.
+We live in a generation that continuously thinks about more, strives for instant gratification, and we question our identity when things don’t go according to plan.

 But such an idea is contrary to how God designed us to live.
 Under God, there is a time and a season for everything.
 God created day and night, he created different seasons: Winter, Spring, Summer, and Fall.
 God did not forget who we are, and as long as we are alive, our purpose on earth remains.
 God is not limited by time, opposition, and insecurities.